Weisfeiler-Leman Indistinguishability of Graphons: Simple Weisfeiler-Leman Indistinguishability

-\Cref{th:kWLGraphons} show that oblivious $k$-WL corresponds to bounded treewidth \textit{multi}graph homomorphism densities.
+\Cref{th:kWLGraphons} shows that oblivious $k$-WL corresponds to bounded treewidth \textit{multi}graph homomorphism densities.
 The reason for this are the atomic types used by $k$-WL, or more accurately in our setting, the adjacency graphs since subsequent applications of the same adjacency graph $\ijAdjacencyij$ to a term result in parallel edges.
-This cannot be prevented by simply disallowing such subsequent applications: for the application of the Stone-Weierstrass theorem in the proof of \Cref{th:kWLGraphons}, it is crucial that the set $\Tk$ of homomorphism functions is closed under multiplications.
-To achieve this, we have to close the set of terms under Schur product, which may also introduce parallel edges if we have edges between input vertices, cf.\ \Cref{fig:parallelEdges}.
-To prevent this we have to prevent edges from being added between input vertices in the first place.
-In the following, we show how \Cref{th:kWLGraphons} and its proof has to be adapted for simple graph homomorphism densities.
-In particular, what we refer to as \textit{simple (oblivious) $k$-WL} is introduced.
-Not surprisingly, the definitions become more similar to color refinement and the ones of Grebík and Rocha \cite{GrebikRocha2021}.
-Only proofs that significantly differ from their counterpart in \Cref{sec:WL} are included.
-At the end of this section, we also briefly show how \textit{simple non-oblivious $k$-WL} can be defined.
+This cannot be prevented by simply disallowing such subsequent applications: for the application of the Stone-Weierstrass Theorem in the proof of \Cref{th:kWLGraphons}, it is crucial that the set $\Tk$ of homomorphism functions is closed under multiplications.
+However, to achieve this closure under multiplications, we close the set of terms under Schur products, which may introduce parallel edges if we have edges between input vertices, cf.\ \Cref{fig:parallelEdges}.
+To prevent this way of introducing parallel edges, we have to prevent edges from being added between input vertices in the first place.

+In \Cref{sec:obliviousSimpleWL}, we show how \Cref{th:kWLGraphons} and its proof have to be adapted for simple graph homomorphism densities.
+To this end, we introduce \textit{simple (oblivious) $k$-WL}.
+Not surprisingly, the definitions become more similar to color refinement and the ones of Greb\'ik and Rocha \cite{GrebikRocha2021}.
+For the sake of brevity, we only include proofs that significantly differ from their counterpart in \Cref{sec:WL}.
+We also briefly show how \textit{simple non-oblivious $k$-WL} can be defined in \Cref{sec:nonObliviousSimpleWL}.